mikepthomas/mikepthomas.github.io/static/media/printer-klipper-fan-hat.266b779b7941275b5982.md

 - Replace non-working thermistor inputs with GPIO connectors
 - Switch orientation of Fan 1-4 resistors so that it does't matter if they are bridged when soldering
 - Added a status LED that can be controlled by the Klipper host
+- On Board DS18B20 Temperature Sensor

+I have received the printed circuit boards for Version 2 of the fan hat however I have not yet assembled one.
+I have however, purchased a cheap [Hot Air Soldering station](https://www.amazon.co.uk/dp/B0C5M9Q86V) to hopefully put some together a little more professionally with the aim to eventually sell on the [pcb_party channel on the Voron Discord](https://discord.com/channels/460117602945990666/981274124850724965) so watch this space if you would like to puchase one.

 ## Flash Hat EEPROM